farlies/rsked/README.md

 ## Features

 - Weekly program schedule defined in a simple JSON file
-- Play MP3 or Ogg-Vorbis files, directories, or playlists
+- Play MP3, MP4, FLAC, or Ogg-Vorbis files, directories, or playlists
-- Play MP3 internet streams
+- Play internet streams
 - Play FM broadcast stations
 - Audio "message of the day" at scheduled times
 - Audio source failure detected, with reversion to defined backup sources